CandlePlatforms/devdocs/docs/contribute/bor/bor.md

 A blockchain is a set of network clients interacting and working together.
 The client is a piece of software capable of establishing a p2p communication channel with other clients, signing and broadcasting transactions, deploying and interacting with smart contracts, etc. The client is often referred to as a node.

-For Candle, The node is designed with a two layer implementation Heimdall(Validator Layer) and Bor(Block Producer Layer).
+For Candle, The node is designed with a single layer implementation called Candle Validator.

-1. Heimdall
+1. Candle Validator
-    - Proof-of-Stake verification
-    - Checkpointing blocks on Ethereum main chain
-    - Validator and Rewards Management
-    - Ensuring Sync with Ethereum main chain
-    - Decentralised Bridge
-2. Bor
     - Candle Chain
     - EVM Compatible VM
     - Proposers and Producer set selection
     - SystemCall
     - Fee Model

-## Heimdall(Validator layer)

-Heimdall (“the All-Protector) is the purveyor of all that happens in the Candle Proof-of-Stake system – good or bad.

-Heimdall is our Proof-of-Stake Verifier layer, which is responsible for checkpointing a representation of the Plasma blocks to the main chain in our architecture.
-We have implemented this by building on top of the Tendermint consensus engine with changes to the signature scheme and various data structures.
-For more information, please read [https://blog.matic.network/heimdall-and-bor-matic-validator-and-block-production-layers/](https://blog.matic.network/heimdall-and-bor-matic-validator-and-block-production-layers/).

-## **Bor (Block Producer layer)**
+## **Candle Validator (Block Producer layer)**

-The Bor node implementation is basically the sidechain operator.
-The sidechain VM is EVM-compatible.
-Currently, it is a basic Geth implementation with custom changes done to the consensus algorithm.
-However, this will be built from the ground up to make it lightweight and focused.
+The Candle node implementation is basically the chain operator.
+The chain VM is EVM-compatible.
+Originally, it was a basic Geth implementation with custom changes done to the consensus algorithm.
+However, it's since been rebuilt from the ground up to make it lightweight and focused.

-Bor is our Block producer layer, which in sync with Heimdall selects the producers and verifiers for each span and sprint.
-Interaction for the users of Candle take place on this sidechain, which is EVM compatible to avail the functionality and compatibility of Ethereum developer tooling and applications.
+ Interaction for the users of Candle take place on this chain, which is EVM compatible to avail the functionality and compatibility of Ethereum developer tooling and applications.

 ### Candle Chain

-This chain is a separate blockchain that is attached to Ethereum using a two-way peg.
-The two-way peg enables interchangeability of assets between the Ethereum and Candle.
+This chain is a separate blockchain that is attached to Ethereum and other chains using a bridge.
+The two-way bridge enables interchangeability of assets between Ethereum and other blockchains and Candle.

 ### EVM Compatible VM